 Influenza type A viruses were detected in 99% of all laboratory-confirmed influenza cases admitted to ICUs, with type B accounting only for 1%.
-Of severe cases, 48% were reported in persons aged 65 years and over, but a substantial proportion of hospitalised patients belonged to the 40-64 year age group (Figure 3).
-Among the influenza A detections, A(H1N1)pdm09 accounted for the highest proportion of cases in ICUs, but among the elderly, A(H3N2) slightly outnumbered A(H1N1)pdm09 virus infections (Figure 3).
-The UK, France and Spain accounted for 45%, 26% and 15% of ICU cases, respectively.
+Of severe cases admitted to ICUs, 48% were reported in persons aged 65 years and over, but a substantial proportion of hospitalised patients belonged to the 40-64 year age group (Figure 3).
+Among the 40-64 aged ICU admitted patients, influenza A(H1)pdm09 accounted for the highest proportion of cases, while among the elderly, A(H3) slightly outnumbered A(H1)pdm09 virus infections admitted in ICU (Figure 3).
+The United Kingdom, France and Spain accounted for 45%, 26% and 15% of ICU cases, respectively.